“I want to bring crazy performers and composers, from two different centuries together, through the power of the piano.”

-In an emotional message to her fans, AyseDeniz wrote,
+In an emotional message to her fans, AyseDeniz writes,

-When I was growing up, people told me I couldn't succeed in everything I wanted in life; That I couldn't be good in academics and in music; That I couldn't play classical AND rock; That I couldn't touch jazz or pop.
-During my first years, I wasn't even allowed to wear jewelry to lessons and definitely no sneakers to concerts!
+When I was growing up, people told me that I couldn't be good in academics and in music; that I couldn't play classical AND rock; that I couldn't touch jazz or pop, and definitely cannot wear sneakers to concerts!

 When I got older, industry members said I should only focus on one genre because they think YOU only listen to one genre and live in a box!
 Guess what - they were wrong, and I am so glad I didn't listen to any of them!